-He liked it so he put a ring on it, and now you’re wondering how you can insure your precious jewels.
+They liked it so they put a ring on it, so how can you insure your bling?

-Contents insurance can cover your beloved rock - and a bunch of other things!
+Compare insurance that covers your beloved ring - plus a bunch of other things!

 Why do I need engagement ring insurance?

 When Jay-Z proposed to Beyonce, he did it with an engagement ring valued at US$5 million – yikes!